nikolacvijovic-fin/Renewalnoticetracker/renewal-notice-tracker/docs/ENTERPRISE_AUDIT_AND_GOVERNANCE.md

 - Hard cap is 250 events.
 - Contract timelines filter by `organizationId` and `contractId`.
 - Specialized filters are applied after normalization so trust/security labels are consistent.
+- Normalized event lookup uses `source:id` and queries the exact source table with `organization_id`.
+- Category and actor count helpers are currently marked partial because they derive from a capped normalized sample.
+Admin UI labels these counts honestly until exact aggregate views/RPCs are added.

 ## Admin Surfaces